 At the hospital, I dragged myself in and leaned heavily on the reception desk.
 My stomach demanded so much attention, I could barely answer the basic diagnostic questions posed by the woman working there, but that probably gave her plenty of information right there.
 I let Mom fill out the blank form I received; there was no way I was going to sit there and write all that data.
 All I wanted was to move as little as possible.

 When the hospital staff called me into the triage room, I was at about 6 or 7, pain-wise, and that’s what I told the nurse when she asked.
-A few questions later, I had a room and a hospital gown—the first time I can remember being given a gown in my life.2 I changed and gingerly set myself down to wait for someone to come and see me.
+A few questions later, I had a room and a hospital gown—the first time I can remember being given a gown in my life.
+2I’ve never been in to a hospital for something major, so maybe that’s why I just stayed in my own clothes on those rare occasions.
+I changed and gingerly set myself down to wait for someone to come and see me.

 A female doctor (of whose name I can remember only that it started with an M) came to examine me and ask more questions.
 She hypothesized that I might have strep, given my slightly sore throat, and listed three tests I would receive: strep, blood chemistry, and CT scan.
 She left and returned after a brief eternity to take the strep test.
 I don’t remember her coming back after that; a nurse came to draw blood.